funson86/funboot/docs/guide/appendix-i18n.md

 ### Unite Language file

-All language file are mapping to common/messages, 应用下自定义的标签写到对应的应用文字中，如frontend应用自定义标签写到common/messages/frontend.php中，使用Yii::t('frontend', 'Your Label');
+All language file are mapping to common/messages, write labels to corresponding app file, for example frontend label write in common/messages/frontend.php, use Yii::t('frontend', 'Your Label');

 Constant label in cons.php, eg: STATUS_ACTIVE